hyejeonc/nose-calculations/README.md

 [2] Solberg, Simon Birger Byremo, et al. "Energy efficiency of respiration in mature and newborn reindeer."
 Journal of Comparative Physiology B 190.4 (2020): 509-520.

 [3] Cheon, Hyejeong Lee, et al. "Structure-function relationships in the nasal cavity of Arctic and subtropical seals."
 Biophysical Journal (2023): XXX-XXX.

+## Questions?
+If you have any questions or suggestions, please send email to: hyejeong.l.cheon@gmail.com!